apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 - Subsequently, we will integrate with Trino Catalog to access Doris, realizing a one-service solution for both offline and real-time data.
 - We will continue to advance the pace of building an integrated streaming and batch data warehouse within the group, adopting the architecture of Doris + Paimon.

-Here, I would like to thank Teacher Zhixin and the StreamPark community for their strong support during the use of StreamPark + Paimon.
+Here, I would like to thank Teacher Zhixin and the Apache StreamPark community for their strong support during the use of Apache StreamPark + Paimon.
 The problems encountered in the learning process are promptly clarified and resolved.
 We will also actively participate in community exchanges and contributions in the future, enabling Paimon to provide more developers and enterprises with integrated stream and batch data lake solutions.